(for veterinary information only)

 Oral spinosad should be given on a full stomach.
 This mitigates the chief side effect (nausea) and also facilitates absorption of spinosad into the bloodstream so as to effect the most rapid possible flea kill.

 Spinosad is approved for dogs or cats 14 weeks of age and older.
+The product combined with milbemycin oxime is approved for dogs 8 weeks of age or older as long as they weigh at least 5 lbs.
 The product is beef-flavored so as to be accepted by the pet as a treat.

 Fleas begin to die 30 minutes after the pill is given and all fleas should be dead by 4 hours.

 Spinosad is a prescription drug.
 It is not available without a valid doctor-patient relationship or at retail outlets.